plhappylemonpl/MTS-Minecraft-to-Source/README.md

 # MTS Minecraft to Source
- An application that converts maps from Minecraft to the Source engine (e.g., for Garry’s Mod)
+ An application that converts maps from Minecraft to the Source engine (e.g., for Garry’s Mod, Counter-Strike: Source, Team Fortress 2)

 ## 🔨 Recommended Tools